Selecting a language will automatically trigger the translation of the page content.

 If there are several tenants, everyone has a right of first refusal.

-But the tenant's right of first refusal does not apply where close relative up to and including 3rd degree of the owner shall be the purchaser of the dwelling, to live in it (principal residence) for at least 2 years after the end of the notice.
+But the tenant's right of first refusal does not apply where close relative up to and including 3rd degree of the owner becomes the purchaser of the dwelling, to live in it (as the principal residence) for at least 2 years after the end of the notice.

 Acceptance of the offer to sell